anicolson/DeepXi/README.md

 <!--- Deep Xi utilising the MHANet (**Deep Xi-MHANet**) was proposed in . --->

 Deep Xi utilising a ResNet TCN (**Deep Xi-TCN**) was proposed in [[2]](https://ieeexplore.ieee.org/document/9066933).
 It uses bottleneck residual blocks and a cyclic dilation rate.
 The network comprises of approximately 2 million parameters and has a contextual field of approximately 8 seconds.
-An example of Deep Xi-ResNet is shown in **Figure 4**. **A trained model for version `resnet-1.0c` is available in the [`model`](https://github.com/anicolson/DeepXi/tree/master/model) directory.
-It is trained using the [Deep Xi Training Set](https://ieee-dataport.org/open-access/deep-xi-training-set).**
+An example of Deep Xi-ResNet is shown in **Figure 4**.
 Deep Xi utilising a ResLSTM network (**Deep Xi-ResLSTM**) was proposed in [[1]](https://doi.org/10.1016/j.specom.2019.06.002).
 Each of its residual blocks contain a single LSTM cell.
 The network comprises of approximately 10 million parameters.

 |![](./docs/fig_Deep-Xi-ResNet.png "Deep Xi-ResNet a priori SNR estimator.")|
 |----|
 | <p align="center"> <b>Figure 4:</b> <a> <b>(left)</b> Deep Xi-ResNet with <i>B</i> bottlekneck blocks.
 Each block has a bottlekneck size of <i>d_f</i>, and an output size of <i>d_model</i>.
 The middle convolutional unit has a kernel size of <i>k</i> and a dilation rate of <i>d</i>.
 The input to the ResNet is the noisy speech magnitude spectrum for frame <i>l</i>.
 The output is the corresponding mapped <i>a priori</i> SNR estimate for each component of the noisy speech magnitude spectrum. <b>(right)</b> An example of Deep Xi-ResNet with <i>B=6</i>, a kernel size of <i>k=3</i>, and a maximum dilation rate of <i>4</i>.
 The dilation rate increases with the block index, <i>b</i>, by a power of 2 and is cycled if the maximum dilation rate is exceeded.</a></p> |

-Deep Xi Versions
+Available models
 -----
 There are multiple Deep Xi versions, comprising of different networks and restrictions.
 An example of the `ver` naming convention is `resnet-1.0c`.
 The network type is given at the start of `ver`.
 Versions with **c** are **causal**.
 Versions with **n** are **non-causal**.
 The version iteration is also given, i.e. `1.0`.
 Here are the current versions: